For a project symbol or for a symbol from the project dependencies, PyCharm generates the documentation from the corresponding JSDoc comment.

 If no comment is found in the d.ts files, PyCharm shows a summary from the corresponding MDN article.

-By default, documentation is shown in the Documentation popup but you can configure it to appear in the Documentation tool window.
+By default, documentation is shown in the Documentation popup but you can always open it in the Documentation tool window or even configure it to appear in the Documentation tool window by default.

 Quick Documentation in a popup